 |Course fees||The exact amount will be shown on your CAS|

 - proof must be in the form of original bank statements or a bank letter covering 28 days.
-These must be on official bank paper with the bank logo, and letters must be stamped
+These must show the bank logo, and letters must be stamped by the bank

-- statements should begin no more than one month before the date of your application
+- statements should be no more than one month old on the date of application

 - you may only use your bank statements or those of your parents/legal guardians